 Ordinance 2015-01 grants the FNSB Air Quality Division the ability to receive, log, and investigate complaints as well as issue warnings and citations for verified violations of FNSB code.
 In June of 2015 the division added two complaint investigation and response staff members.
-These two postions utilize a mobile air quality monitoring vehicle (sniffer) to track PM{2.5} concentrations in real time as well as a camera based opactiy reading service (EPA Method ALT 082) to verify air quality violations.
+These two postions utilize a mobile air quality monitoring vehicle (sniffer) to verify compliance with the requirements in 21.28.030 D, PM{2.5} Emissions Crossing Property Lines.
+21.28.030 D states that no person shall cause or permit particulate emissions from a nonmobile source to impact the resident(s) of a neighboring property through creation of an emissions plume that: crosses a property line, is observable using EPA Method 22, and is 25μg/m3 greater than the surrounding immediate vicinity background PM{2.5} track PM{2.5} concentrations in real time as well as a Additionally, camera based opactiy opacity reading service (EPA Method ALT 082) may be used to verify air quality violations.
 Once verified, the staff members have the ability to engage the resident, discuss emissions reduction strategies, or issue mandatory warnings and citations in accordance with FNSB Code 21.28.030 and 1.20.080.
-Fines range from \$100 to \$1,000 depending on violation and number of offenses.
+Fines range from \$100100 to \$1,000 depending on violation and number of offenses.

-Property owners or managers may obtain a "No Other Adequate Source of Heat" (NOASH) waiver to episode burn cessation requirements if a property relies on a solid fuel-fired heating device as its sole source of heat.
-To ensure no new construction occurs that would be eligible for a NOASH waiver, Ordinance 2016-37 limits the waiver eligibility to properties constructed prior to December 31, 2016.
-NOASH applicants are urged to participate in the Borough change out program to help reduce emissions by installing an eligible wood or pellet-fired device or replace a solid fuel-fired device with a non solid-fuel fired device.
+Property owners or managers may obtain a "No Other Adequate Source of Heat" (NOASH) waiver to episode Stage 1 or Stage 2 air alert burn cessation requirements if a property relies on a solid fuel-fired heating device as its sole source of heat.
+A Stage 1 Waiver is granted to a property owner or manager who verifies that the solid fuel burning appliance (SFBA) being operated during a Stage 1 air alert is a Borough listed appliance.12 To ensure no new construction occurs that would be eligible for a NOASH waiver, Ordinance 2016-37 limits the waiver eligibility to properties constructed prior to December 31, 2016.
+NOASH applicants are urged to participate in the Borough change out program to help reduce emissions by installing an eligible wood or pellet-fired device or replace a solid fuel-fired device with a non solid fuel-fired device.